SvenMichaelKlose/tunix/src/flashboot/README.md

 ### $a012 – Free RAM bank.

-Expects bank numer in A.  Returns with carry flag set if bank has not been allocated.
+Expects bank number in A.  Returns with carry flag set if bank has not been allocated.
 Modifies all registers.

 ### $a015 – Copy $4000-5fff to $2000